Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 ## A Wholesome Breakfast
 The PC has just woken up and made their way to the dining area, meeting everyone (except Krogg who's in the kitchen).
 Tallis will inform the Player that he has been thinking about organizing a gala to celebrate the restoration of Silentspire Manor.

+Krogg will like the idea but comment that it would mean he'll have to prepare a lot of food.
+He'll also ask if they can invite his friend Draegor to the gala, now retired war veteran.

 Shael will say that it's strange that there were awakened plants in the garden.
 She knows this kind of magic, someone bad must have awakened them, considering how quickly they attacked the guard.

 [Organizing the gala]